FlamJamCamCode/Crucible/foundations/24 nss.md

 ### 20.7 Final Words

-The Natural Selection Protocol represents evolution becoming conscious of itself and applying itself to human civilization.
+The Natural Selection System represents evolution becoming conscious of itself and applying itself to human civilization.
 It transforms:

 - Infrastructure from static to evolving
 - Economics from extraction to creation